Chilliwack/visual_studio_code_demo/README.md

 Instantly get to where  your code lives on your machine.
 Save time by right-click on a folder or file, and select [Reveal in Finder] or [Open in Terminal].
 Need the path just click [Copy Path].

+### Save one or Save all by Group

+Take a look at icon on the browser panel.

 ## 2. Preview your README.md

 VSC offers a live rendering of your markdown.
 To view it, right-click on your markdown file and select [Open Preview].